msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 tags: ["humor", "japanese", "japan"]
 ---

+*I worked my ass off, I did everything I thought was right.
+I tried as hard as I could, and I didn't end up where I wanted to be.
+This is the story of my 2 year struggle with Japanese.*

 ## The beginning

-I worked my ass off, I did everything I thought was right.
-I tried as hard as I could, and I didn't end up where I wanted to be.
-This is the story of my 2 year struggle with Japanese.

 I just want to preface that this post is not about discouraging anyone from studying Japanese and/or a second language.
 I just want to dispel some myths and help people set realistic expectations for themselves.